"It's not like Jarvis, but it's pretty close!" -- Examining ChatGPT's Usage among Undergraduate Students in Computer Science: Conclusion

-Our findings highlight various opportunities for improvement in LLM-based chatbots like ChatGPT.
-We discuss how these opportunities can be leveraged to create better learning experiences for students utilizing these agents.
-Concerns about the reliability and accuracy of ChatGPT responses were commonly highlighted in our findings.
-With the increasing research on LLMs \cite{liu_visual_2023, kong_better_2023}, the accuracy of these agents is bound to improve.
-However, it remains essential to inform the user about the accuracy of generated answers to protect them from potential harm caused by fake facts or hallucinations.
-Incorporation of features like confidence scores \cite{rechkemmer_when_2022} of the answers generated can help students stay away from incorrect information. \\ More so, participants talked about ChatGPT seeming too programmed at times due to incidents like \hlcyan{repetition in its responses}.
-There is a need to enhance its \hlcyan{conversational abilities}.
-Providing features to report such incidents and customizing its mode and style of conversation can provide students more control over their interactions with ChatGPT.
-Such features can also help students to \hlcyan{fine-tune the content style of generated responses as per their requirements} as can be observed in Bing \cite{bing}.
-Concerns about the need to log in and create a new account to use ChatGPT also seemed to hinder the user experience of students.
-User workflows for minimal steps required to interact with the AI can support students with a simpler user journey. \\ Concerns about possible plagiarism caused by some unethical users also commonly came up.
+Concerns about possible plagiarism caused by some unethical users also commonly came up.
 Participants talked about the potential harm of ChatGPT to effective learning.
 It remains essential to ensure that \hlcyan{learning applications built on LLMs provide step-by-step learning to students and break solutions down into segments} that can better explain the solution.
 Incorporation of features like short quizzes and tests in such applications can ensure student learning while information provision.
 The need for training to better leverage ChatGPT also came up as a major finding. \hlcyan{Participants talked about their inability to come up with effective prompts to obtain preferred responses}.
 The creation of training guides that can guide students to rightly and ethically make use of ChatGPT can help educate students about the techniques and interactions that can improve their user experience.
 Upcoming prompting methods like in-context learning \cite{dong_survey_2023}, prompt engineering\cite{white_prompt_2023}, and chain of thought instructing\cite{wei_chain--thought_2023} in LLMs can be taught to students to help them obtain better results.
 ChatGPT like LLMs can also incorporate features to provide alternative prompts that match the intentions of the user better.